fotsoeddy/A-simple-blog-system/README.md

 5. ✅ Visitors can read blogs and see authors and images
 6. ✅ SEO fields (meta title, description) render properly in page headers
 7. ✅ App deploys successfully on Render with media and static files served
+8. ✅ Users can like a blog post and see the like count
+9. ✅ Users can leave comments, and admin can moderate them
-8. ✅ 404 page shows for missing blog slugs
+10. ✅ 404 page shows for missing blog slugs

 ---